 It’s quick and cheap to release.
 Internet start-ups might be forgiven for delivering buggy-software that doesn’t work reliably.
 But, many of us have a demanding customer base or a hard-won reputation to protect.
 We need to validate the quality of any release and so have a costly and time-consuming release process of testing, trials, internal training and documentation.

 We can quickly deliver the next version to address any shortcomings.
-Small business can make rapid decisions to iterate their products and quickly fix any problems.
+Small businesses can make rapid decisions to iterate their products and quickly fix any problems.
 For bigger companies, internal processes and inertia can mean it takes months (or years) to get funding and build the next version

 These are significant challenges and it means that any product release has to deliver enough value to customers and enough money to us to justify the expense and hassle.

-Many of us work in fast moving markets and it would be great to deliver faster and more often.
+Many of us work in fast-moving markets and it would be great to deliver faster and more often.
 If we’re not already doing it, Agile development is one route to achieve this.
 But that’s not enough.
 We also need to work on reducing the impact on customers of taking-on our products.
 And we need to make our release process as lightweight as possible while still protecting our reputation.

 Whilst there are challenges, the MVP approach is a good idea for most companies.